-- In the Three Episode Pilot More Than Meets the Eye the Autobots were consistently shown to be capable of independent flight without the use of jetpacks, something that would never happen again.
+- In the three-episode pilot More Than Meets the Eye the Autobots are consistently shown to be capable of independent flight without the use of jetpacks, something that would never happen again.
 Skyfire and the Aerialbots come into the story much later on, but they are shown to only be capable of flight in their vehicle mode (even when the location of their jets would logically make it possible in robot mode).

-- Enemy Civil War: Starscream was constantly trying to usurp Megatron and never succeeded.
+- Enemy Civil War: Starscream constantly tries to usurp Megatron and never succeeds.
 He did come within an ace in the episode Starscream's Brigade.
 In the Marvel comic, it was even worse, with Megatron, Starscream, Shockwave, Soundwave, Ratbat (yes, one of the tape guys), Scorponok, Thunderwing, and Bludgeon all vying for leadership.